exzvor/freedevopsworkspace/devops_grades/elementary_grade/take_06/solution.md

     - `localhost:5432:*:postgres:1234`
 4. Add the task to `crontab` with the command `sudo crontab -e`:
     - `* * * * * /bin/bash /home/user/script.sh > /dev/null 2>&1` // if you need to eliminate the error message in the Cron logs, you can redirect the script output to `/dev/null`
 5. Wait for a minute to check if the backup has been performed.
-Done!